shashikdm/Notes-Recognizer/README.md

 # Notes-Recognizer
-Repository for recognizing notes using machine
+Seperating notes from other images using deep learning.